Frequently Asked Questions

 You are also welcome to visit my Testimonials page to read years worth of client testimonials.
 And feel free to even contact any of them for a personal a reference.

-I have no problem waiting to begin your design if you need a little time to plan out any specific needs.
-Hiring me now might save you money in the long run as I might give myself a raise later on.
-My objective is like most everyone’s; work less and get paid more.
-I would love to spend more time with my children regardless of my love and addiction for design!
+We have no problem waiting to begin your project if you need a little time to plan things out.
+Hiring us now might save you money in the long run as we are likely to raise our prices in the near future.
+Our objective is like most everyone’s; work less and get paid more.
+We too would love to spend more time with our families regardless of our love and addiction for design!

 I do!
 For those of you who are new to selling online you may consider the following business plan.
 This plan should help you make money the quickest way possible (now) while building up an ecommerce website in which you can sell your own products from (ongoing) so you can make money now and the most profit possible as time progresses.

 - Get your business name established (see recommendations below)